-All specimens with signal-to-cutoff ratios of > or =1.0 will be considered reactive.
+All specimens with signal-to-cutoff ratios of > or =1.0 will be considered reactive and reflex to the hepatitis C virus antibody confirmatory test by line immunoassay (HCVL) at an additional charge.
 Additional testing is needed to differentiate between past (resolved) and chronic hepatitis C.

 A negative screening test result does not exclude the possibility of exposure to or infection with HCV.
 Negative screening test results in individuals with prior exposure to HCV may be due to antibody levels below the limit of detection of this assay or lack of reactivity to the HCV antigens used in this assay.
 Patients with recent HCV infections (<3 months from time of exposure) may have false-negative HCV antibody results due to the time needed for seroconversion (average of 8 to 9 weeks).

 Infants born to hepatitis C virus (HCV)-infected mothers may have false-reactive HCV antibody screening test results and false-positive HCV antibody confirmatory test results, due to transplacental passage of maternal HCV-specific IgG antibodies).
 HCV antibody testing is not recommended until at least 18 months of age in these infants.

 Not useful for ruling out acute HCV infection.